enkidevs/curriculum/lua/lua-core/intro-to-lua/why-learn-lua.md

 Lua is a **lightweight, fast, and versatile** programming language used in various aspects of coding.

 While it may not be the most popular, Lua is perfect for beginners!
-Some of Lua's features includes:
+Some of Lua's features include:

 **Simplicity**: Lua uses a simple and consistent syntax!